 Being a team member means making a commitment to KS, the team, teammates, and to the coaches.
-This commitment begins at the point when team rosters are drawn and then becomes a contract when the teams' eligibility list is submitted officially.
-The normal rule for student athletes quitting a team is that they make themselves ineligible for any sport during that season which has already begun.
-If a student should break this contract and decide to quit without school sanction (i.e., academic difficulties, misbehavior, etc.), then the following conditions will apply:
+When a student decides not to participate after the time that Kamehameha submits the team's official eligibility list, that change in decision impacts the team.
+The normal rule for an athlete quitting a team is that they are ineligible for any sport during that season which has already begun.
+If a student decides to quit without school sanction(s) (i.e., academic difficulties, misbehavior, etc.), then the following conditions will apply:

-- A student athlete who is dropped from one squad for disciplinary reasons, or who "quits" after competition has begun, shall be ineligible to compete in another sport for two additional consecutive sport seasons. - He/she will also forfeit any individual or team awards, which may have been earned for that sport within that particular year. - Exceptions for just cause may be made only with the approval of the Athletic Director, Upper Division Head or the Assistant Upper Division Head.
+- An athlete who is dropped from one squad for disciplinary reasons, or who "quits" after competition has begun, shall be ineligible to compete in another sport for two additional consecutive sport seasons. - An athlete will also forfeit any individual or team awards, which may have been earned for that sport within that particular year. - Exceptions for just cause may be made only with the approval of the Athletic Director, Upper Division Head or the Assistant Upper Division Head.